CloudEngineHub/AutoVLA/README.md

 bash navsim/download/download_test.sh
 ```
 #### Waymo E2E Dataset
-The waymo end-to-end driving dataset can be downloaded at [here](https://waymo.com/open/download/).
+The Waymo end-to-end driving dataset can be downloaded at [here](https://waymo.com/open/download/).

 #### nuScenes Dataset
 The nuScenes dataset can be downloaded from the official website: [https://www.nuscenes.org/](https://www.nuscenes.org/).
 You will need to register and download the `v1.0-trainval` split.